frovedis/frovedis/doc/manual/python/ml/linear_regression.md

     -0.0123346 -0.952747 0.00931168 -0.524758
     Intercept:: 36.4595

+This output will be visible on server side.
 It displays the weights and intercept values on the trained model which is currently present on the server.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.